Cap Senior Livin is Among the Companies in the Health Care Facilities Industry With the Highest Debt to Equity Ratio (CSU, BKD, SEM, ACHC, UHS) | Comtex SmarTrend

 Below are the three companies in the Health Care Facilities industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Cap Senior Livin ranks highest with a a debt to equity ratio of 1,255.5.
-Following is Brookdale Sr with a a debt to equity ratio of 335.9.
+Brookdale Sr is next with a a debt to equity ratio of 335.9.
 Select Medical ranks third highest with a a debt to equity ratio of 331.5.

 Acadia Healthcar follows with a a debt to equity ratio of 125.9, and Universal Hlth-B rounds out the top five with a a debt to equity ratio of 81.4.